fbpx

 List security deposits separately from the nightly rates and explicitly state that you will release the funds after the check-out should there be no damages to the property.
 This can reassure your guests that you will not charge them unless they violate your house rules.

 Don’t charge your guests for minor damages or normal wear and tear of your house.
-Charging guests for small incidents will come at the cost of negative reviews and tarnishes your brand image.
+Charging guests for small incidents risks negative reviews and harms your brand image.

 On the one hand, declaring security deposits for short-term rentals can negatively affect your relationships with guests.
 Guests are more likely to book with hosts who don’t ask for a deposit.
 Deposits can feel disrespectful to some travellers, so they prefer booking with easygoing property managers.
 That’s why many vacation rental hosts go with deposit-free rentals and try to fill the trust gap with prospective guests.